carltheperson/advanced-js-objects/chapters/chapter-3.md

 console.log(Object.getOwnPropertyNames(obj)) // [ "a", "b", "c"" ]
 ```

-> ⚠️ None of these methods return properties with Symbol keys.
-If you want **all** property keys for an object you can use `Reflect.ownKeys`
+> ⚠️ None of these methods return properties with symbol keys.
+If you want *all* property keys for an object you can use `Reflect.ownKeys`
 >

 <ins>console.log</ins>

-In NodeJS, logging an object with `console.log` with only show enumerable properties.
+In NodeJS and Deno, logging an object with `console.log` with only show enumerable properties.

 ```js
 console.log(obj) // { a: "A", c: "C" }